CS-SI/eodag/docs/getting_started_guide/overview.rst

 a different data access policy.
-This difference is visible at various levels: in the data discovery (STAC, OData, OpenSearch more or less custom, etc.), in the product access (object storage, downloads, direct file system access, etc.), in the storage structure and in the authentication mechanisms (OAUTH, JWT, basic auth,...).
+This difference is visible at various levels: in the data discovery (STAC, OData, OpenSearch more or less custom, etc.), in the product access (object storage, downloads, direct file system access, etc.), in the storage structure and in the authentication mechanisms (JWT, basic auth,...).
 All these different technologies add a knowledge overhead on a user (end-user or application developer) wishing to take advantage of these data.
 EODAG was designed to solve this problem.